JClement57/Luscombe/README.md

 }
 ```

-Now the player can drink out of the water bottle by tpying 'drink water bottle', 'sip water bottle', or 'chug' water bottle!
+Now the player can drink out of the water bottle by typing 'drink water bottle', 'sip water bottle', or 'chug' water bottle!
 Now what if you want more actions than just drinking?
 Well, you just add more actions into the item block, like so.

 ```Luscombe
 Water bottle {